ntoll/uflash/README.rst

 1. A library of functions to programatically create a hex file and flash it onto a BBC micro:bit.
 2. A command line utility called `uflash` that will flash Python scripts onto a BBC micro:bit.
-3. A command line utility called `hexify` for creating hex files from Python scripts and saving them on the local filesystem
+3. A command line utility called `py2hex` for creating hex files from Python scripts and saving them on the local filesystem

 Several essential operations are implemented: